 There is no physiological need to run a long run every 7 days or hit a vo2 workout every 7 days.
 The fitness from each intensity will stay with you for up to 2 weeks before needing another top up.
 So don’t be a slave to 7 day routines, there is no need to stress about fitting everything over a regular style week.

 This move from 7 day training to 10 days only needs a small change of mindset and a little forward planning.
 But the rewards could be immense towards your consistency of training for those who can’t run every day.

-But remember, you don’t need to be a slave to a rigid plan like above, especially if you already have your set running days.
+But remember, you don’t need to be a slave to a rigid plan like the above, especially if you already have your set running days.
 For example, what if you ran 4 times per week, but you always went to Hillsborough/Graves on a Wednesday, Hillsborough Thursday and did your Easy long run on a Sunday?
-No problem, just pencil those in and work the other Quality sessions around your standard weekly runs.
-Just plonk in the missing Quality sessions so that are doing each one and working each intensity/fibres around every 10-14 days.
+No problem, just pencil those in and work the other quality sessions around your standard weekly runs.
+Just plonk in the missing quality sessions so that are doing each one and working each intensity/fibre around every 10-14 days.

 This is what it could look like (with your rigid/set runs in bold)